azb0222/EulaWebsite/README.md

 - host the appwrite
-- some html components use className and class it's just a fucking mess rn
+- some html components use className and class it's just a fucking mess rn finish setting up the backend
+- the images need to be hd or wtv @Vidushi can you plz render new ones with the exact dimensions i have rn for them but they are hd

 # Tech Stack: